MOTUN-E/DSA-DATA-ANALYSIS-CAPSTONE-PROJECT/README.md

 QA: Help allocate the annual bonus pay to employees based on the performance rating, using the bonus rules provided.
 - Calculate the amount to be paid as a bonus to individual employees.
--Calculate the total amount to be paid to individual employees (salary + bonus).
+- Calculate the total amount to be paid to individual employees (salary + bonus).
--Calculate the total amount to be paid out per region and company-wide.
+- Calculate the total amount to be paid out per region and company-wide.

 ### Visuals